Wkt74O/dashboard.spatie.be/readme.md

+# CAUTION MALICIOUS MALWARE BY CONTRIBUTERS!!!

 # dashboard.spatie.be
+# This was stopped by me becauce their
+1337 squad along with a few others uses it with a back door payload of malware to try and steal my websites and accounts. if you use this or have.

+# CAUTION CAUTION

 # Users be like ( VS C0der let's make
 dope interactive face. add this, add that, add this java and this html.